 - Teaching Methodology

-This course looks at the principles of English language teaching methodology including pronunciation, practical ways of improving the four key skills of reading, writing, speaking and listening, grammar teaching, and classroom management.
+This course looks at the principles of English language teaching methodology.
+Each session employs current language teaching methodology to reflect participants’ classroom practice and contains language instruction and pedagogic practice.
+Participants work with all four skills with particular emphasis on speaking and listening.
 It is a highly practical module and encourages discussion to explore and share ideas.

 - Refresher English

 The aim of this course is to help you gain confidence in using the English language, and to refresh your knowledge of the grammatical structures and common vocabulary used in everyday language.
 This course is for all levels, and we try our best to meet the needs of every participant in the classroom.

 CLIL, or Content and Language Integrated Learning, is a popular methodology in schools across Europe, where teachers teach their subjects through the medium of English.
 Due to popular demand, we have developed this programme for non-native teachers of English.
 We take you through the key concepts linked to this methodology and give you an opportunity to demonstrate your skills!
 Participants may also take optional ‘refresher English’ modules along with this programme, to build confidence in using the required language and vocabulary.